wevisdemo/e-initiative-template/README.md

    - Google Sheets template for human-curated data
 3. **Post-campaign scripts** _(pdf-lib and Node.js)_
    - Download online submission signatories' data as CSV files
-   - Render CSV data on the pdf template for legislative submission
+   - Render CSV data on the PDF template for legislative submission

 The configuration file is provided, but everything can be customized via code.